Personal Data Storage and Backup Strategy Part 2 of 2

 While trying to configure the rsync commands, I created a directory on the Synology and filled it with some empty text files that I could test the rsync command to the target directory on the Mac Mini. guide 1 guide 2

-• cd path/to/backup/volume to navigate to the volume you want to send the files
+to navigate to the volume you want to send the filesmkdir test_dir_backup

-• rsync is the keyword to run the synchronization service
+is the keyword to run the synchronization service-av

-• -av flags will archive the files, meaning it will preserve the metadata associated with the files and provide verbose output that we can send to log files to monitor what is happening
+flags will archive the files, meaning it will preserve the metadata associated with the files and provide verbose output that we can send to log files to monitor what is happening-delete

-• -delete will delete files on the destination drive if they are deleted from the source
+will delete files on the destination drive if they are deleted from the source-e

-• -e allows for using a different shell than the default ssh
+allows for using a different shell than the default ssh'ssh -p 22'

-• 'ssh -p 22' tells rsync to use ssh on port 22 for the file transfer
+tells rsync to use ssh on port 22 for the file transfer/path/to/test_dir

 4. Setup cronjob